o19s/trireme/README.md

 * invoke - Task execution tool & library.
 This is used to run the exposed migration tasks

 ## Extending Trireme
-Adding a new migrator involves placing the code with invoke annotations in a file within the migrators directory.
+Adding a new migrator involves placing the code to invoke annotations in a file within the migrators directory.
 Next add your migrator to the ```Collection``` entry in ```trireme.py```.
-If you create a new migrator and would like to share it with the community fork the repo, add your migrator, then open a pull request.
+If you create a new migrator and would like to share it with the community, please fork the repo, add your migrator, and then open a pull request.